cakenggt/aleclownes.com/_stories/I-Used-To-Be-a-Park.md

 I used to be a park, and I know many things.
 May I teach them to you?

-“I would like that very much,” you say, and I feel both excitement and dread in your soul.
+“I would like that very much,” you say.
+There is both excitement and dread in your soul.
 I know where we are going now, and I do not begrudge you your vengeance.
 I would have it on those concrete monstrosities, but alas, I am too weak.

 After all, I only used to be a park.